LLNL/RAJA/docs/sphinx/user_guide/tutorial.rst

     space.
-  * ``RAJA::kernel`` can accept multiple lambda expressions to express different parts of a kernel body, whereas ``RAJA::forall`` accepts exactly one lambda expression.
+  * ``RAJA::kernel`` can accept multiple lambda expressions to express different parts of a kernel body, whereas ``RAJA::forall`` accepts exactly one lambda expression for a kernel body.
   * ``RAJA::kernel`` execution policies are more complicated than those for ``RAJA::forall``. ``RAJA::forall`` policies essentially represent the kernel execution back-end only. ``RAJA::kernel`` execution policies enable complex compile time algorithm transformations to be done without changing the kernel code.

-The following exercises illustrate the most common features of ``RAJA::kernel`` execution policies.
-Please see :ref:`loop_elements-kernelpol-label` for more information about other capabilities ``RAJA::kernel`` provides.
+The following exercises illustrate the common usage of ``RAJA::kernel`` and ````RAJA::expt::launch``.
+Please see :ref:`loop_elements-kernelpol-label` for more information about other execution policy constructs ``RAJA::kernel`` provides. ``RAJA::expt::launch`` takes a ``RAJA::expt::Grid`` type argument for representing a teams-thread launch configuration, and a lambda expression which takes a ``RAJA::expt::LaunchContext`` argument. ``RAJA::expt::launch`` allows an optional run time choice of execution environment, either CPU or GPU.

-An alternative to ``RAJA::kernel`` is the ``RAJA::expt::launch`` template, which takes a ``RAJA::expt::Grid`` type argument for expressing the teams-thread launch configuration, and a lambda expression which takes a ``RAJA::expt::LaunchContext`` argument.
-Code written inside the lambda expression body will execute in the execution environment (e.g., CPU or GPU) specified by the template parameter supplied to the ``RAJA::expt::launch`` method.
-Within that environment, a user executes kernel operations using ``RAJA::expt::loop<EXEC_POL>`` method calls, which take lambda expressions to express loop details.
+Code written inside the lambda expression body will execute in the chosen execution environment.
+Within that environment, a user executes kernel operations using ``RAJA::expt::loop<EXEC_POL>`` method calls, which take lambda expressions to express loop body operations.

 .. note:: A key difference between the ``RAJA::kernel`` and
           ``RAJA::expt::launch`` approaches is that almost all of the